VFA-211: 2000s

 In 2000, VF-211 and the rest of CVW-9 joined USS John C. Stennis for a Millennium Cruise, spending four months in the Persian Gulf enforcing the no-fly zone over Iraq.

 After the September 11 attacks, the squadron deployed with CVW-9, in support of Operation Enduring Freedom combat missions over Afghanistan.
 In early 2002, the squadron directly supported the three-week-long battle Operation Anaconda, flying 1,250 combat sorties, logging 4,200 combat hours and dropped 100000 lb of ordnance and was awarded the VADM "Sweetpea" Allen Precision Strike Award for 2002.
 On their return home to the US, they transitioned to Carrier Air Wing One aboard USS Enterprise.

 In 2002 the squadron received the Commander Naval Air Force Pacific Fleet, BATTLE "E" for battle efficiency, the Commander Naval Air Force Atlantic Fleet GRAND SLAM Award for excellence in Air-to-Air employment, and the Clifton Award for the most outstanding overall performance in battle efficiency and employment.
 In late 2003, VF-211 deployed for their final F-14 cruise in support of Operation Iraqi Freedom, flying mostly reconnaissance, "show of force" and ground support missions.

 After their return to NAS Oceana in 2004, VF-211 began transition to the F/A-18F Super Hornet and was redesignated VFA-211, becoming the first operational East Coast Super Hornet squadron.
 In 2006, VFA-211 deployed in support of both Operations Iraqi Freedom and Enduring Freedom.
-On September 8, 2006, VFA-211 F/A-18F Super Hornets expended GBU-12 and GBU-38 bombs against Taliban targets near Kandahar.
+On September 8, 2006, VFA-211 F/A-18F Super Hornets expended GBU-12 and GBU-38 bombs against Taliban targets near Kandahar in Pashmul.
 The squadron returned to NAS Oceana on 18 November 2006, after flying hundreds of combat sorties and expending dozens of precision guided weapons in support of ground forces.

 In early 2008, the squadron transitioned to Block II Super Hornets, equipped with AN/APG-79 AESA radar.

 2010s

-In January 2011, VFA-211 joined CVW-1 on board USS Enterprise for a deployment supporting Operation Enduring Freedom in the 5th Fleet area of responsibility.
+In January 2011, VFA-211 joined CVW-1 on board the USS Enterprise (CVN-65) for a deployment supporting Operation Enduring Freedom in the 5th Fleet area of responsibility.

-In December 2012 USS Enterprise was taken out of service and VFA-211 is still assigned to Carrier Air Wing One.
+In December 2012 USS Enterprise (CVN-65) was taken out of service and VFA-211 remained assigned to CVW-1.